Gecko Press Blog

 Frank the Monster Q&A with Mats Strandberg

-Mats Strandberg is one of Sweden’s most acclaimed suspense and horror writers, often dubbed “Sweden’s Stephen King”.
+Mats Strandberg is one of Sweden’s most acclaimed suspense and horror writers, often dubbed “Sweden’s Stephen King.”
 He writes for adults and children in all formats: books, film, TV, stage and musical.
-He is published internationally in many genres.
-His children’s series Frank the Monster is sold in eighteen territories, his YA fantasy trilogy Engelfors… Read more »
+How do you come up with the idea for the Frank the Monster series?
+The book came to… Read more »

 My Tiger Q&A with Joy Cowley